Stadium district: History

 The area around Nationwide Arena in Columbus, Ohio, completed in 2000, was considered the first sports-anchored stadium district.
 That same year, the St. Louis Cardinals proposed a new stadium to anchor a larger "ballpark village" which would occupy the site of the previous Busch Stadium; it in turn was inspired by the residential rooftops around Wrigley Field.
 While a similar project was proposed around what became Petco Park, it took 17 years to break ground due to financing issues and environmental concerns.
 The Cordish Companies, which developed Ballpark Village in St. Louis, has gone on to similar developments around other stadiums; one, the Kansas City Power & Light District, was credited with leading to the development of a streetcar line to the site.

+In the 2020s, several universities began pursuing mixed-use districts in order to generate funding for their athletic departments, such as CyTown at Iowa State University and the Gateway District at the University of Kansas.

 Characteristics

 Stadium districts often include a variety of uses, so as to provide year-round, all-day activation of the area with uses beyond the sports facility itself.
 These typically include public squares and gathering places, an amenity now considered "absolutely critical"; offices, including corporate headquarters; hotels and residential units that can support the retail businesses; and other event spaces that can support additional types of events.
 In the Milwaukee Bucks' experience with the Deer District, the team has been able to charge higher rates for square footage because of the unique positioning of the property.

 Districts often host watch parties for major events, especially playoff games of the associated teams.
 During the Bucks' run to the 2021 NBA Finals, the Deer District plaza, which holds 8,000, was augmented with space for another 20,000 on the former Bradley Center site.
 For the clinching Game 6 of the Finals, further space was designated to expand capacity to 65,000 fans; even then, crowds were turned back before halftime.